Skip to content

 Mari Peče advises on how to bake with yeast, work with flour and dough, and gives tips through her school and baking courses.

 A common mistake that I hear this in baking courses, especially for beginners.
-If you add too much water and flour to a small portion of yeast, the colony of healthy bacteria responsible for fermentation or leavening does not have time to grow.
+If you add too much water and flour to a small portion of sourdough, the colony of healthy bacteria responsible for fermentation or leavening does not have time to grow.
 On the contrary, it weakens and therefore the dough does not rise.

 Mari Peče advises on how to bake with yeast, work with flour and dough, and gives tips through her school and baking courses.